About Franklin County

 Law Enforcement & Arrests

 Inmate information can be obtained by contacting the detention center directly at the Sheriff's Office phone number during regular business hours, as Franklin County does not currently maintain a publicly accessible online inmate roster.
-Municipal law enforcement in Franklin County is provided by the Meadville Police Department, which has jurisdiction within the town limits of Meadville, the county's only incorporated county.
+Municipal law enforcement in Franklin County is provided by the Meadville Police Department, which has jurisdiction within the town limits of Meadville, Franklin County's only incorporated county.
 Arrest records in Franklin County are considered public records under the Mississippi Public Records Act, codified at Miss.

 Mugshots and booking photos are generally considered public records in Mississippi and may be obtained through formal public records requests to the Sheriff's Office, though fees for copying and administrative processing may apply according to the fee schedule established under Mississippi law.
 There are no tribal jurisdictions or special law enforcement zones within Franklin County.